 See the differences in the backgrounds of these two images?
 That’s a shallow depth of field versus a large depth of field.

 But depth of field isn’t just about the background, it’s also about the foreground of your image.

 Wherever you focus, you create a “focal plane,” which is like an imaginary line across your photo at that point.
 Anything closer to the camera from that line is called foreground.
 Anything further away from that line, or behind your subject, is called background.

 Your subject and anything on that focal plane will be sharp.
 But the foreground/background could be a little blurry, or quite blurred, depending on your settings.

 It’s the same picture with two different aperture settings.
 Both are focused on the yellow tiles in the middle of the image, so everything on that dark middle line will remain sharp.

 But look at what happens as you move closer and further away as the photographer.
 The picture on the left has a shallow depth of field, and the toys on the floor got blurry pretty quickly.
 You can even see the difference in the door frame!

 The picture on the right has more depth of field, so you can see sharp details on those tiles, even in the background and foreground.

-One thing to clarify is that the blur from depth of field doesn’t affect things to the left and right of your subject, only to the front and behind of your subject.
+One thing to clarify is that the blur from depth of field doesn’t affect things to the left and right of your subject, only in front and behind your subject.